trbck/tagged-logger/README.rst

 - ``<prefix>:flow:<tag>`` --- keys for flows for given tags.
 - ``<prefix>:flow:__all__`` --- key for a special flow storing all available log messages
+- ``<prefix>:flow:__expire__`` --- key for a special flow storing log messages to be removed on expiration.

 Flow is based on sorted sets indexed by timestamp.
 That's why :func:`get` operations with time-based limits are so fast (the processing time is estimated as O(log n) where n is the total number of records in the flow).

+The expiration flow uses expiration timestamps as the score value.